Montañita: Economy

+Valdivia archaeological site

+About 10km south of Montanita is located the Valdivia archaeological site.
+The excavations here back in the 1950s revealed the existence of now famous Valdivia culture, one of the oldest ancient cultures in South America.
+The coordinates of the Valdivia archaeological site are 1°56'29"S and 80°41'51"W.

+There are several other archeological sites on the Santa Elena Peninsula south of Montanita, including Santa Elena, Ecuador.
+Excavations there revealed the evidence that this site belonged to the Las Vegas culture (archaeology), the first Ecuadorian culture which flourished from 8800 to 4600 BC along the Ecuadorian coast.

 Surfing in Montañita

 Surfing in Montañita offers strong, consistent waves and good tubes make it a great place for accomplished surfers and challenging for newer surfers.
 Montañita is an increasingly popular destination on the international surfing circuit.
 In the summer months wave heights range from 0.3 to 1 meter.
 In the late fall and winter waves can be as large as 1.5 meters.
 Between January and March, waves may be large as 2 meters.
 Montañita hosts an international surfing competition each February during Carnival.

 Curiosities

 The main means of transportation are bicycles, pedicabs and the occasional truck, although the streets are mostly pedestrian.
 It is common to hear reggae music on street corners, and banners of peace symbols, or the portrait of Che Guevara, John Lennon or Bob Marley are common.
 Montañita has bars, restaurants, and cafés that cater to international tastes.
 During peak tourists season, there are many electronic/house music festivals on the beach.
 There are three schools that specialize in teaching Spanish.
 Montañita Spanish School was the first professional Spanish language school in town.

+Mar Azul with local experienced and certified teachers and La Escuelita offer customized private lessons.
+Montanita has a reputation of being a devils town but there is a myriad of other activities in which to take part.

-On December 5, 2014 the movie "Sexy Montañita", directed by Alberto Pablo Rivera, was released.
+On December 5, 2014 the movie Sexy Montañita, directed by Alberto Pablo Rivera, was released.

 Montañita is widely known for its legal cannabis use due to an Ecuadorian law according to which individuals are allowed to carry a small "personal" amount of marijuana.